Oldpark (District Electoral Area)

-Oldpark is one of the nine district electoral areas (DEA) in Belfast, Northern Ireland.
-Located in the North of the city, the district elects six members to Belfast City Council and contains the wards of Ardoyne; Ballysillan; Cliftonville; Legoniel; New Lodge and Water Works.
+Oldpark is one of the ten district electoral areas (DEA) in Belfast, Northern Ireland.
+Located in the north of the city, the district elects six members to Belfast City Council and contains the wards of Ardoyne; Ballysillan; Cliftonville; Legoniel; New Lodge and Water Works.
 Oldpark forms part of the Belfast North constituency for the Northern Ireland Assembly and UK Parliament.

 History

 The DEA was created for the 1985 local elections.
 Legoniel, Ballysillan and Ardoyne wards had previously been part of Area E, New Lodge and the southern half of the Waterworks ward had been in Area G, while Cliftonville and the northern half of Waterworks ward had been in Area H.